Pure is Royal Holloway's research information system. To log in to Pure, please visit:

 Until 2014, information in Pure was used to update RCUK's Research Outcomes System (ROS) through a central bulk upload from Pure to ROS.
 The advantage to our staff was that this upload from Pure to ROS removed the need for our staff to enter the same or similar information twice, once in Pure and then in ROS.
 However, through its "Research Outcomes Harmonisation Project", the collection of outcomes information will no longer be collected through ROS but through a system called Researchfish.
-Unfortunately, at the moment Researchfish does not have the capability of handling bulk uploads from very widely used research information systems such as Pure or Symplectic Elements.
+Unfortunately, at the moment Researchfish does not have the capability of handling bulk uploads from very widely used research information systems such as Pure.
 Still, it is essential that information in Pure is kept up-to-date and links made between outputs and projects because this information is used for reporting to RCUK on our open access compliance status.